Nothing could induce me to reveal her name.

 It was a long time ago, on the 6th floor (as it then was) of Payne Whitney Psychiatric Clinic (as it still is, though it’s no longer part of Cornell — or only glancingly so — as it was when I worked there).

-As one of the most junior nurses working on the floor, I saw many unusual things, most of which the seal of practitioner-client confidentiality prevent me from discussing.
+As one of the most junior nurses working on the floor, I saw many unusual things, most of which the seal of practitioner-client confidentiality prevents me from discussing.
 But come holiday time, there was a recurring event which I now feel it safe to reveal.

 It was Miss S.’s eggnog.